nyangweso-rodgers/computer-science-docs/README.md

 __Computer Science__ is the study of how computers work, mostly the theoratical and mathematical perspective. __Software Engineering__ is the study of how software systems are built, including topics such as Project Management, Quality Assurance, and Software Testing.

 # Computer Programming Overview
-## Definition of Terms
+# Definition of Terms
+1. __Operating System__: set of programs that controls and supports hardware and provide various services which are used for better performance of computer.
+The __operating system__ acts as a link between software and hardware.
+It controls and record of the execution of all other programs that are present in the computer including application programs and other system software.
+The major __functions of O.S__ are:
+    - it assigns processors to task
+    - manages memory and other storage areas
+    - acts as a command interpreter
+    - file management
+    - input-output management
+    - establish data security and integrity
+    - maintain account of processor time for billing purposes
+    - provides data and time services
+    - error detecting aids
+    - scheduling

+The operating system can be classified as __Single User__ and __multi-user__

-- __Computer Program__ is a sequence of instructions written using a Computer Programming Language to perform a specified task by the computer.
+2. __Computer Program__ is a sequence of instructions written using a Computer Programming Language to perform a specified task by the computer.
 A __computer program__ is also called a __computer software__, which can range from  two lines to millions of lines of instructions.

- - An __algorithm__ is a step by step procedure to resolve a problem.
+3. An __algorithm__ is a step by step procedure to resolve a problem.
 It's an effective method expressed a finte set of well-defined instructions.
- - __Source Code__ is a code written in a particular programming language.
+4. __Source Code__ is a code written in a particular programming language.
- - __Bytecode__ is a program that has been _compiled_ from a _source code_ into low-level code designed for a software __interpreter.
+5. __Bytecode__ is a program that has been _compiled_ from a _source code_ into low-level code designed for a software __interpreter.
 It may be executed by a virtual machine (e.g., Java Virtual Machine) or further compiled into machine code, which is recognized by the processor.
     - _Remark:_ __Bytecode__ is similar to __assembly language__ in that it is not a high-level language, but it is still somewhat readable, unlike __machine language__.
 Both may be considered "intermediate languages" that fall between source code and machine code.
 The primary difference between the two is that __bytecode__ is generated for a virtual machine (software), while __assembly language__ is created for a CPU (hardware).
- - __Translators__ are responsible for converting the __source code__ to a machine language (__binary__). __Translators__ can be any of:
+6. __Translators__ are responsible for converting the __source code__ to a machine language (__binary__). __Translators__ can be any of:

     - __Interpreters__: processes the source code line by line and runs every line in the final program or app.
 Interpreted source code start running until it encounters an error.
 Then the interpreter stops to report such an error. _Python_ is a good example of an _interpreted programming language_
     - __Compilers__: convert the __source code__ in its entirety via a compilation process to binary.
 The __binary__ is then executed.
 If there were errors in the __source code__, they are detected during the compilation time and flagged.
 This interrupts the compilation process, and no binary is generated.